optimusprime1221/netflix-clone/README.md

 # netflix-clone
-Clone of Netflix webpage using html,css and js
+Clone of Netflix webpage using html and css
+My first web dev project